 Novation agreements can also be found in construction contracts.
 An example of this would be if a contractor transfers duties to another contractor, i.e., subcontracting, with the client’s approval.
 If the subcontractor takes over full responsibilities for the contractor, then the client and subcontractor might enter into a loan novation agreement discharging the original contractor from his duties.

 In the derivative market industry, novation will have a different meaning.
 It refers to an agreement with a clearing house.
 Instead of transacting directly with buyers, the seller transfers his securities to the clearing house, which in turn will sell them to the buyer.
 Therefore, while the transaction is bilateral, the clearing house will still act as the middle man.
 This reduces the credit risk for participants of the transaction who might be unable to identify the credit rating or worthiness of the other party involved.
 The only risk on the part of both parties is that the clearing house will be insolvent.

 If you need help learning more about a loan novation agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.